 What is WordCamp?

 Just in case you were wondering, WordCamp is a celebration of all things WordPress and an opportunity for WordPress users to get together, network and learn.
-Held in chapters all over the world, WordCamp Iloilo presented topics on e-Commerce, plugins, social media, SEO, and the latest tips and advanced techniques for optimising internet security using WordPress.
+Held in chapters all over the world, WordCamp Iloilo presented topics on e-Commerce, plugins, social media, SEO, and advanced techniques for optimising internet security using WordPress.